-Austria’s second-largest city is probably Austria’s most relaxed, and after Vienna it is also Austria’s liveliest for after-hours pursuits.
+Austria’s second-largest city is probably Austria’s most relaxed.
+After Vienna, it is also Austria’s liveliest for after-hours pursuits.
 It’s an attractive place with bristling green parkland, red rooftops and a small, fast-flowing river gushing through its centre.
-Architecturally, it has Renaissance courtyards and provincial baroque palaces complemented by innovative modern designs.
+Architecturally, Graz has Renaissance courtyards and provincial baroque palaces complemented by innovative modern designs.
 Styria’s capital also has a very beautiful bluff connected to the centre by steps, a funicular and a glass lift.
-Last but not least, a large student population (some 50,000 in four universities) helps propel the nightlife and vibrant arts scene, creating a pleasant, lively and liveable city.
+Last but not least, a large student population (some 50,000 in four universities) helps propel the nightlife and vibrant arts scene, creating a pleasant, active and liveable city.